-Our Learning and Development team work with faculties and professional services to create, organise and facilitate development events throughout the University and provide advice and guidance relating to leadership, management and staff development.
+Our People and Organisational Development (POD) team work with faculties and professional services to create, organise and facilitate development events throughout the University and provide advice and guidance relating to leadership, management and staff development.

 You can contact the team at email@example.com.

 The Occupational Health Service is available to provide confidential advice and support on any health issues, including: